 How Much To Tip For In-Home Help

 You likely have negotiated an hourly rate with your babysitter or a set rate with your house cleaner or dog walker, so no tip is necessary.
 It is a nice gesture, however, to give a year-end or holiday bonus to those who regularly fill these roles for you.
-It shows them how much you value their contributions to their household.
+It shows them how much you value their contributions to your household.
 Real Simple suggests a bonus equal to pay for one or two weeks or a gift of the same value.

-When To Not Tip
+When Not To Tip

-You’re already paying a handsome fee to several people in your life — your plumber, your lawyer, your mechanic, your doctor — and even if your plumber was personable and cleaned up a bathroom flood in record time, paying the bill is enough.
+You’re already paying a handsome fee to several people in your life — for example, your plumber, your lawyer, your mechanic, your doctor — and even if your plumber was personable and cleaned up a bathroom flood in record time, paying the bill is enough.

 If you’d like to thank a teacher or coach, organize a group gift for the teacher at the holidays or at season’s end for the coach.
 That way, parents from the class or team can contribute what they can afford, and the kids can sign a group card with no one child singled out.